HOARDING INFORMATION

 • Learn about what maintains hoarding problems.

-• Challenge thoughts about needing to save items and about needing to collect new items.
+• Challenge thoughts about needing to save items and collect new items.

 • Practice going out and not buying or picking up a new item.